PPPDUD/PPPDUD/README.md

 - Pencil2D
 - EasyList

+After learning that parts of some TurboWarp extensions were being authored by Claude, I left the project voluntarily.

 Projects that I work on include:
 - MiniGuinea (an adblocker with none of the nonsense, along with a permissive MIT-style license agreement)
 - homemade_yes (the GNU `yes` command but slightly faster on some machines; written in ~30 lines of Rust)